palerdot/builder.io-next-tailwind-guide/README.md

 # Configuring `Tailwind` manually

-Let us see how to configure `tailwind` manually in your existing nextjs project
+Let us see how to configure `Tailwind` manually in your existing nextjs project

 - Install tailwind dependencies